ARBD is possibly one of the hardest conditions to care for at home… These are our top 10 tips for how to do it.

 10. Get in touch with social services

 When it eventually gets too much, social services will be able to help you access extra support for your loved one.
 It’s better to flag up the need earlier rather than later, because solutions don’t appear overnight.
-Be prepared for a long wait and a bit of a struggle getting the support you need.
+You may need to be prepared for a long wait and a bit of a struggle getting the support you need.
 When the time comes, give us a call.
 We will be there to catch you both.

 “Thank you for rescuing both of us.
 P was initially completely against “being dumped in a care home” as he put it, but he says he really likes being at Artichoak Cottage and enjoys the company.
 I know that he is safe, and I can look forward to my own future (and the occasional glass of wine!) now too.”